openedx/docs.openedx.org/source/documentors/references/quick_reference_rst.rst

 Add an Image to a Topic
 ***********************

-You can add an on its own separate line, inline, or in a sidebar.
+You can add an image on its separate line, inline, or in a sidebar.

-You can also add an image directly, or add a thumbnail of an larger image, which when clicked on will open the full image.
+You can also add an image directly or add a thumbnail of a larger image, which, when clicked on, will open the full image.

 You must save images in the ``source/_images`` directory before adding a reference to it in a topic.

 Add an Image on its Own Line
 ============================